Rishi004/JAVA-Data-Structure-and-Algorithms/README.md

 ## Features 🌟

+- **Algorithms:** Conquer challenges with powerful algorithms that are sure to impress even the toughest code gurus.
 - **Data Structures:** Uncover the secrets of ancient data structures, hidden in the depths of Java.
-- **Algorithms:** Conquer challenges with powerful algorithms that are sure to impress even the toughest code gurus.
 - **Usage Examples:** Practical examples to guide you through the mystical realms of code sorcery.
-- **Contributions:** Join the fellowship of contributors!
-If you've brewed up some coding potions or crafted new spells (implementations or algorithms), share them with the community. 🧙‍♀️📜

 ## Getting Started 🚦